How does this medication work? What will it do for me?

-Each peach, oval, double convex tablet, engraved on one side with an "e" and with "06" on the other side, contains 60 mg of fexofenadine.
-Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl methylcellulose, iron oxide, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, silicon dioxide, starch, and titanium dioxide.
+Each peach, oval, double convex tablet, engraved on one side with a scripted "e" and with "06" on the other side, contains 60 mg of fexofenadine.
+Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl methylcellulose, iron oxide, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, colloidal silicon dioxide, pregelatinized starch, and titanium dioxide.
 These tablets do not contain lactose.

 Allegra® 24 Hour 120 mg tablet

-Each peach, oblong, double convex tablet, plain on one side and engraved on the other side with "012", contains 120 mg of fexofenadine.
-Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl methylcellulose, iron oxide, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, silicon dioxide, starch, and titanium dioxide.
+Each peach, oblong, double convex tablet, with a scripted "e" on one side and engraved on the other side with "012", contains 120 mg of fexofenadine.
+Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl methylcellulose, iron oxide, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, colloidal silicon dioxide, pregelatinized starch, and titanium dioxide.
 These tablets do not contain lactose.

 How should I use this medication?

 For the treatment of seasonal allergies, the recommended dose of fexofenadine for adults and children 12 years of age and older is 60 mg every 12 hours or 120 mg once daily.
-To treat year-round allergies or allergic skin reactions, the recommended dose is 60 mg taken by mouth every 12 hours.
+To treat year-round allergies or allergic skin reactions (chromic idiopathic urticaria), the recommended dose is 60 mg taken by mouth every 12 hours.

 Fexofenadine may be taken with or without food.
 It should not be taken with fruit juice, if possible.
 Avoid prolonged use of this medication, unless recommended by a doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.